The Ultimate Guide to Protecting Your Child Online in 2024

 Most of the big streaming content providers have parental controls, some more robust than others.
 Netflix allows you to set up separate profiles for you and for your children.

 Using these tools, you can ensure that your kids only have access to age-appropriate content.
-Because Netflix’s children’s menu features a different color scheme than the regular menu, you can easily see whether your kids access the content permitted to them or not.
+Because Netflix’s children’s menu features a different color scheme than the regular menu, you can easily see whether your kids are accessing the content permitted to them or not.
 However, this doesn’t stop kids from moving over to your profile, so you still have to be vigilant.

-iTunes and Apple TV allows parents to set rating levels for the content their children watch.
+iTunes and Apple TV allow parents to set rating levels for the content their children watch.
 By contrast, Amazon Prime features no parental controls, so the only thing to do is to logout of your account and not share the password.

 All of these tools, however, do not replace having frequent conversations with your children about what they watch.
+They need to know that even if a show's name is mentioned all the time, it doesn't mean it's right for them.

 3. Gaming consoles and online games